The 2022-2023 Tennessee Medical Education Fund Application will open in January 2022. More information at tnmed.org/tmef.

 The Armed Forces Health Professions Scholarship Program (HPSP) allows individuals to attend a civilian medical school of their choice with a scholarship sponsored by the United States Army, Navy or Air Force.
 To be eligible to apply for the program, all applicants must have an unconditional acceptance letter from an accredited medical school inside the United States or Puerto Rico.
 All applicants must be at least 18 years of age at the time of commissioning.
 Three and four year scholarships are available.

 HPSP participants are commissioned as officers in the Medical Service Corps.
 Students enrolled in the HPSP will attend an accredited civilian medical school inside the United States or Puerto Rico.
-The scholarship pays all tuition, required books and fees and gives participants a monthly stipend in excess of $2,000 per month.
+The scholarship pays all tuition and some fees, required books and gives participants a monthly stipend in excess of $2,000 per month.
 Currently HPSP participants are allowed to apply for both active duty and civilian residency programs through the Joint Services Graduate Medical Education Board.

 For more information please visit one or more of the following: